Affiliate links on Android Authority may earn us a commission. Learn more.

 Deepfake content is created through a machine learning technique known as GAN (generative adversarial network).
 GANs use two neural nets: a generator and a discriminator.
 These are constantly competing against each other.

-The generator will try to create a realistic image, while the discriminator will attempt to determine if it is fake or not.
+The generator will try to create a realistic image, while the discriminator will attempt to determine if it is a deepfake or not.
 If the generator fools the discriminator, the discriminator uses information gathered to become a better judge.
 Likewise, if the discriminator determines the generator’s image is a fake, the generator will get better at creating a fake image.
 The never-ending cycle can continue until an image, video, or audio is no longer noticeably fake to human perspective.

 The first deepfake videos were obviously porn!
 More specifically, it was common to see celebrity faces superimposed over porn actresses.
 Nicholas Cage memes were also popular, among other fun inventions.